Out on a Limb (1992 film): Reception

 The film was described by the Los Angeles Times as a "numbskull comedy," in an article that summarized the plot as "a nonstop series of increasingly unfunny slapstick incidents".

 Out on a Limb holds a 20% rating on Rotten Tomatoes based on five reviews.

+Out on a Limb was such an unpleasant experience for director Francis Veber that he would never direct a film from a script that he had not personally written himself.